Who is considered a post-baccalaureate student?

 - Transcripts –Request your official college/university/trade school transcripts be sent to the Admissions Office.* You must have an official transcript submitted directly from each institution you attended even if no credits were earned.
 Transcripts from foreign institutions need to be sent to an external agency for evaluation.

-- Scholarships - Post-bac students are not eligible for our freshmen or transfer scholarships.
+Scholarships - Post-bac students are not eligible for our freshman or transfer scholarships.
 Other types of financial assistance may be available.
 Please consult with the financial aid office regarding your eligibility.

 Post-baccalaureate students at NMU may seek an additional undergraduate degree, certificate or education certification.
 There is also a post-baccalaureate non-degree option for those wishing to take pre-requisite coursework for graduate school, or take courses for personal or professional enrichment.
 You can browse our programs here or explore individual courses here.